voila-dashboards/voila/docs/customize.md

 c.Voila.prelaunch_hook = hook_function
 ```

-- Start Voila from a python script:
+- Start Voilà from a python script:

 Here is an example of a custom `prelaunch-hook` to execute a notebook with `papermill`: